Cash-Out Refinance Vs. HELOC: The Pros And Cons

-- If you refinance with a VA or FHA loan, your lender will likely have lower financial requirements than a HELOC.
+- If you refinance with a VA or FHA loan, your lender will likely have less strict financial requirements than a HELOC.

 - A VA cash-out refinance may give you access to 100% of your equity.

-- You’ll have one mortgage after your cash-out refi, while a HELOC will create a line of credit you’re responsible for, plus your existing mortgage.
+- You’ll have one mortgage after your cash-out refi, while a HELOC will create a line of credit you’re responsible for on top of your existing mortgage.